fyrkov/refcards/spring-cloud/spring-cloud-stream.md

 ![example_schema](spring-cloud-files/spring-cloud-stream-1.gif)

 **Source** - publishes a message to channel\
 **Channel** - abstraction over a queue, holds messages.
-Bind to a queue in configs\
+Binds to a queue in configs\
 **Binder** - talks to a specific messaging platform, wrapping specific libraries and APIs\
-**Sink** - listens to a channle for incoming messages and de-serializes them.
+**Sink** - listens to a channel for incoming messages and de-serializes them.

 ### Usage